-If you do not want your identifiable patient data (personally identifiable data in the diagram above) to be shared outside of your PCN for purposes except for your own care, you can register an opt-out with your GP.
+If you do not want your identifiable patient data (personally identifiable data in the diagram above) to be shared outside of your GP practice for purposes except for your own care, you can register an optout with your GP practice.
 This is known as a Type 1 Opt-out.

-Type 1 Opt-outs were introduced in 2013 for data sharing, but may be discontinued in the future as a new opt-out has since been introduced to cover the broader health and care system, called the National Data Opt-out.
+Type 1 Opt-outs were introduced in 2013 for data sharing from GP practices, but may be discontinued in the future as a new opt-out has since been introduced to cover the broader health and care system, called the National Data Opt-out.
 If this happens people who have registered a Type 1 Opt-out will be informed.
 More about National Data Opt-outs is in the section Who we share patient data with.